adithyaakrishna/Analyze-SSG/README.md

 <br />

-There are many static site generators like VuePress, Docusaurus etc... but all of them have one single and specific goal, to generate static HTML file and all of its assets.
+There are many static site generators like VuePress, Docusaurus and many more.
+But all of them have one single and specific goal, to generate static HTML file and all of its assets.

 The advantages of using SSGs are,
 - Faster Loading Time